mwang840/IShowSpeed/README.md

 -If you want to colloborate, fork the repo or request to be added to the repo and make a seperate branch to include your collaborations (git checkout -b branchName)

-<p2>This bot is created by Maxwell Wang and is managed by Maxwell Wang and Cameron Thacker</p2>
+<p2>This bot is created by Maxwell Wang and is managed by Maxwell Wang, Cameron Thacker and Christopher Bennett</p2>